 Medicare Guidelines

-- Covered Procedures that My Bariatric Solutions does:
+Covered Procedures that My Bariatric Solutions does:

-- Laparoscopic Adjustable Gastric Band
+Laparoscopic Adjustable Gastric Band and Gastric Sleeve

-- Have at least ONE of the following diagnosed health conditions:
+- Have at least ONE of the following diagnosed health conditions

 - Type II diabetes mellitus (by American Diabetes Association diagnostic criteria).